awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 **Note**
 If you set up a custom domain that uses the HTTP protocol, and you send an email that contains links that use the HTTPS protocol, your customers may see a warning message when they click the links in your email\.
 If you plan to send emails that contain links that use the HTTPS protocol, you should use an HTTPS domain for handling open and click tracking events\.

-If you plan to use an HTTPS subdomain, follow the procedures in [Option 2: Configuring an HTTPS domain](#configure-custom-open-click-domain-https) instead\.
+If you plan to use an HTTPS subdomain, follow the procedures in [](#configure-custom-open-click-domain-https) instead\.

 **To set up an HTTP subdomain for handling open and click links**

 1. If you have not already done so, create a subdomain to use for open and click tracking links\.
 We recommend that you create a subdomain that is specifically dedicated to handling these links\.

 1. Verify the subdomain for use with Amazon SES\.
-For more information, see [Verifying domains in Amazon SES](verify-domains.md)\.
+For more information, see [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure)\.

 1. Modify the DNS record for the subdomain\.
 In the DNS record, add a new CNAME record that redirects requests to the Amazon SES tracking domain\.
 The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
 The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/configure-custom-open-click-domains.html)
 **Note**
 Depending on your web hosting provider, it may take several minutes for the changes you make to the subdomain's DNS record to take effect\.
 Your web hosting provider or IT organization can provide additional information about these delays\.